 ACCT 1013 Basic Accounting - (On Demand).

 A survey of the basic concepts of accounting, petty cash, accounts payable, payroll, bank reconciliation, preparation of financial statements, inventory control and depreciation.
 Designed for the entry-level clerical student or as preparation for ACCT 2013.
 Suggested prerequisite: BADM 2413.

 ACCT 2013 Principles of Accounting I- (F, S, SUM).
 Presents the fundamentals of accounting theory, introduction to accounting concepts, principles and terminology.
 Emphasis will be placed on financial accounting beginning with sole proprietorships and ending with corporations.
 Students should be prepared to use basic mathematics and basic algebra with accuracy and reasonable speed.
-Prerequisite: Minimum Math ACT 21, English ACT 19 and Reading ACT 19, or minimum Compass Algebra 65, Compass English 80 and Compass Reading 83, or successful completion of ENGL 1013, and MATH 1003 or MATH 1103 or MATH 1204.
+Prerequisite: ENGL 1013 and MATH 0103 or higher (excluding MATH 1313) or appropriate math placement score.